What Is a Manulife One Mortgage?

 Used improperly, any credit product can be risky.

-Used properly, Manulife One is often less risky than juggling:
+Used and set up properly, Manulife One is often less risky than juggling:

 multiple high-interest debts